8bitBBCFan/MagSearch/README.md

 # MagSearch
 With MagSearch one can search for an article within a magazine series such as MagPi, HackSpace, Elektor etc. by means of keywords.
-MagSearch creates a database of keywords for each magazine series (magpi.db, hackspace.db) by scanning the textual content of the PDF files.
+MagSearch creates a database of keywords (>=2 chars) for each magazine series (magpi.db, hackspace.db) by scanning the textual content of the PDF files.
 The creation of these databases is currently only possible on Linux systems.
-MagSearch was developped for the Raspberry Pi system.
+MagSearch was developed for the Raspberry Pi system.

 By entering one or more keywords, the database is scanned for pages containing these keywords.
 MagSearch